There exists a (necessarily infinite branching) MDP such that the two notions of optimization

 There exists a (necessarily infinite branching) MDP such that the optimal cost given by ⨅⨆

 with history is strictly less than that of the memoryless.
-See MDP.Counterexample.C.M
+See MDP.Counterexample.C.M for an

 instance of such and MDP.